hyln9/VIKIROOT/README.md

 - Scalable: easy to add new kernel and/or new devices
 - Reversible: the backdoor is cleared automatically after the root shell ends, which means no reboot is required after usage

+## Attention

+By "SELinux bypass" I mean the payload will run in init domian even if SELinux is in enforcing mode, however, a patch to sepolicy is still needed for making init domain unconfined.
+Usually this means a modified boot image is required.

 ## Prerequisite
 - *I, Robot* by Isaac Asimov.
 - "dirtycow-capable" device.
+- patched sepolicy

 ## Building